Features

 P2P streaming offers the best latency by directly connecting the broadcaster to the viewer’s client.
 However, the broadcaster’s encoding power and uploading bitrate limit the maximum number of viewers that can be served.

-These plans are recommended for projects that only involve private calls between 2 or few users or in combination with Wowza SE plans on projects that also involve 1 to many or advanced features like live snapshots, recording, support for RTMP OBS or Larix Broadcaster.
+This type of hosting is recommended for projects that only involve private calls between 2 or few users or in combination with Wowza SE plans on projects that also involve 1 to many or advanced features like live snapshots, recording, support for RTMP OBS or Larix Broadcaster.

 PaidVideochat turnkey site solution includes an Auto setting where you can configure both: scale with Wowza SE for 1 to many public rooms (WebRTC, RTMP/RTSP to HLS) and P2P WebRTC for private calls / shows.